spignelon/python/README.md

 4. Python Program to create a function that find largest element in an array.
 [View](larray.py)
 5. Python Program to Split the array and add the first part to the end.
 [View](splitrevarray.py)
 6. Python program to swap two elements in a list.
 [View](elementlswap.py)
+7. Python program to remove Nth occurrence of the given word.
+[View](rmnthword.py)